VTrelat/Hopcroft_verif/Progress_Report.md

 -   #### Notes

     -   Cleaned up the proof of lemma `estimate2_decrease`
     -   I am now at the interesting part of the project : the inequality in `estimate2_decrease` is large, we want a strict one.
+    -   Now spending time on documenting the proofs in a separate TeX file [`proof.tex`](LaTex/proof.tex)

 ---